nf-core/dualrnaseq/docs/parameters.md

 By default, the pipeline does not allow soft-clipping of reads (Default: False).

 _"Soft-clipping allows reads that overhang the beginning or ends of the transcript.
 In this case, the overhanging section of the read will simply be unaligned, and will not contribute or detract from the alignment score"_.
-If it is set to `False`, the end-to-end alignment of the entire read is forced, so that the occurance of any overhangings may affect the alignment score.
+If it is set to `False`, the end-to-end alignment of the entire read is forced, so that the occurrence of any overhangings may affect the alignment score.

 #### `--dumpEq`